 Some valid examples include:

-- A company reorganization, reduction in force, or a position made redundant by the shutdown.
+• A company reorganization, reduction in force, or a position made redundant by the shutdown.

-- The contract for a temporary or seasonal position has ended.
+• The contract for a temporary or seasonal position has ended.

-- Due to diminished business needs, the employer reduced the hours of an employee.
+• Due to diminished business needs, the employer reduced the hours of an employee.

-- Due to a natural disaster, a temporary lay-off occurred.
+• Due to a natural disaster, a temporary layoff occurred.

 Grounds for Denial of Unemployment Benefits

-Among the possible grounds on which to deny unemployment benefits, there are a few that could count as non-qualifiers.
+Among the possible grounds on which to deny unemployment benefits, there are a few that could count as nonqualifiers.
 In other words, the circumstances and requirements necessary for a former employee to qualify for unemployment benefits have not been met.

-This can happen if the length of employment or the so-called base period was too short to meet the requirement set by the state.
+This can happen if the length of employment or the so-called base period is too short to meet the requirement set by the state.
 In most states, employment lasting at least 12 months is required to meet the base period.

 This is not everything – there are different ways in which states put forth the requirement of sufficient earnings as eligibility criteria for UI benefits.
 If the employee did not make sufficient earnings either during the entire base period or in the highest-paid quarter of it – the denial of unemployment benefits would be a certain outcome of a claim they have filed.